-DELINQUENT SECTION 16(A) REPORTS
+DELINQUENT SECTION 16(a) REPORTS

-Section 16(a) of the Exchange Act requires Vera Bradley's executive officers, directors and persons who beneficially own more than 10% of our common shares to file initial reports of ownership and reports of changes in ownership with the Securities and Exchange Commission.
+Section 16(a) of the Exchange Act requires Vera Bradley's executive officers, directors, and persons who beneficially own more than 10% of our common shares to file initial reports of ownership and reports of changes in ownership with the Securities and Exchange Commission.
 Such persons are required by Commission regulations to furnish Vera Bradley with copies of all Section 16(a) forms filed by such persons.
-Based solely on Vera Bradley's review of such forms furnished to it and written representations from certain reporting persons, Vera Bradley believes that all filing requirements applicable to its executive officers, directors and more than 10% shareholders were complied with during fiscal 2021, provided that, one Form 4 for former director Matthew McEvoy was filed untimely with respect to one transaction reported therein.
+Based solely on Vera Bradley's review of such forms furnished to it and written representations from certain reporting persons, Vera Bradley believes that all filling requirements applicable to its executive officers, directors and more than 10% shareholders were complied with during fiscal 2022.

-REQUIREMENTS, INCLUDING DEADLINES, FOR SUBMISSION OF PROXY PROPOSALS, NOMINATION OF DIRECTORS AND OTHER BUSINESS OF SHAREHOLDERS
+REQUIREMENTS, INCLUDING DEADLINES, FOR SUBMISSION OF PROXY PROPOSALS, NOMINATION OF DIRECTORS, AND OTHER BUSINESS OF SHAREHOLDERS

-In order to submit shareholder proposals for the 2022 annual meeting of shareholders for inclusion in the Company's Proxy Statement pursuant to SEC Rule 14a-8, materials must be received by the Secretary at the Company's principal office in Roanoke, Indiana, no later than February 6, 2022.
+In order to submit shareholder proposals for the 2023 annual meeting of shareholders for inclusion in the Company's Proxy Statement pursuant to SEC Rule 14a-8, materials must be received by the Secretary at the Company's principal office in Roanoke, Indiana, no later than December 23, 2022.